Kegbot/kegbot-server/docs/source/commands.rst

   Change the password of the given user.

+.. data:: backup

+  Creates a zipfile backup of the database and stored media.
+The backup is written to the ``backups/`` folder of the site's media storage.

+.. data:: restore <zipfile>

+  Restores a backup zipfile into a fresh (erased) system.
+Backups created by Kegbot v1.1.x are upgraded automatically during restore; see :ref:`upgrade-legacy`.

 Internal commands
 ~~~~~~~~~~~~~~~~~

 These commands are what makes the Kegbot Server run.
-When using ``docker-compose``,
+When using ``docker compose``,
 you should not need to call these commands directly, as they're invoked by that
 configuration when needed.